-If there are places we love to visit every day, it’s Lisbon’s municipal food markets.
-After all, this is where you’ll always find the freshest produce, straight from the producer, and also the cheapest.
+If there are places we love to visit every day, it’s Lisbon’s municipal markets.
+After all, this is where we always find the freshest products, directly from the producer, and also the cheapest.

 In these markets, you’ll find practically everything you need to cook that special dish, from vegetables, fruit, fish and meat to cheeses and sausages.
 There’s almost everything!

-These are only five of them, and they’re getting prettier, ideal places to buy the week’s fruit and vegetables, just like our grandparents did .
+There are several and they are getting prettier all the time, ideal places to buy the week’s fruit and vegetables, just like our grandparents did.

 In 2016, Lisbon City Council launched the Mercados da Lisboa brand, with the aim of redeveloping several of the city’s markets.

-In this proposal, some markets have changed roles and taken on new services, adopting really innovative projects!
+In this proposal, some markets changed functions and took on new services, adopting really innovative designs!

-We continue to believe that, once the authorities make these food markets more attractive, even the youngest people will come to these havens of good food.
+We still believe that, once the authorities have made these markets more attractive, even the youngest people will start frequenting these havens of good food.

 Table Of Contents